pygments/pygments/doc/docs/tokens.rst

     >>> Comment in Comment.Multi
     False

-This can be useful in `filters`_ and if you write lexers on your own without using the base lexers.
+This can be useful in :doc:`filters <filters>` and if you write lexers on your own without using the base lexers.

 You can also split a token type into a hierarchy, and get the parent of it: